fat-panda-club/tip-node/README.md

 Note down the Bot Token by clicking the "Copy" button.
 (Never share this)

+You are free to edit the name or logo for your project.

 Invite the bot to your server by using this link, replace <CLIENT_ID> with what you recorded earlier: https://discordapp.com/oauth2/authorize?client_id=<CLIENT_ID>&scope=bot&permissions=0